janelia-cellmap/airtable-backups/README.md

 # Airtable Backups

 Back up all or some of the tables in an Airtable Base on S3 and a local directory.
-Because this program needs access to a local directory, it should run locally, e.g. from a cron job.
-See [#cron] for more about that.
+Because this program needs access to a local directory, it should run locally, e.g. from a [cron job](#configuring-a-scheduled-backup).

 The output of this program is a `JSON` document containing the contents(schema + fields) of the requested airtable tables.